“Maintain an even strain.”

 Other examples of this instability in how we are now governed abound.
 In the area of urban poverty, Patrick Sharkey (whose most recent book, Uneasy Peace: the Great Crime Decline, The Renewal of City Life, and The Next War on Violence, is well worth reading) has commented that money for disadvantaged areas has “fluctuated wildly”.
 He argues that poor areas need a consistent investment policy that touches multiple generations (just as poverty has touched most residents of poor areas for generations).
 A consistent investment policy is something that such neighborhoods have never had.

 In the area of industrial policy, we likewise live in yo-yo land.
-Andrew Liveris, the CEO and Chairman of the Dow Chemical Company, laments the uncertainty of U.S. government policy.
+Andrew Liveris, the former CEO and Chairman of the Dow Chemical Company, laments the uncertainty of U.S. government policy.
 For example, he states, “America’s R&D credit has always been temporary–designed to expire unless Congress renews it.
 Congress failed to renew it eight times since 1981, including in 2010.
 Each year, businesses have to face the distinct possibility that the R&D tax credit will be suspended, drastically cut, or discontinued.
 This makes it awfully hard to plan for the future.”

 One of the policy platforms of Liberal Republicanism should be to value stability in legislation and regulation.
 Let’s do our best to find practical solutions to problems that a broad swath of Americans can live with, then give them a chance to work.
 Too often the partisanship that has taken over in Washington has led to policies that are undercut before they even have a realistic chance of working.
 First one side enacts programs of its ideological bent with the support of a narrow slice of passionate Americans–then the political winds change and the other side undoes what their adversaries did, substituting policies that a different but similarly narrow slice of passionate Americans support.
 This cannot possibly end anywhere good.